ennie191/finalll_fsd/README.md

 - **Others**:
   - JWT for authentication
   - Axios for HTTP requests
-  - Dotenv for environment variable management ([Quickstart for repositories - GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories?utm_source=chatgpt.com), [Transferring a repository - GitHub Docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository?utm_source=chatgpt.com))
+  - Dotenv for environment variable management
 ## Installation

 1. **Clone the repository**: